-Your practice is a member of NHS Leeds West Clinical Commissioning Group (CCG), and in response to what patients have said, the CCG is investing in a voluntary scheme over the next 18 months to increase access and capacity in all its member GP practices.
-This would benefit patients by making it more convenient to attend GP appointments in the evenings and / or at weekends.
+Your practice is a member of NHS Leeds West Clinical Commissioning Group (CCG).
+In response to what patients have said, the CCG is investing in a voluntary scheme over the next 18 months.
+This will increase access and capacity in all its member GP practices.
+This will benefit patients by making it more convenient to attend GP appointments in the evenings and/or at weekends.

-The CCG and member practices also want to test out new ways of working as NHS England has said that eventually it wants to see seven day opening in the NHS and we want to be ready to do this.
+The CCG and member practices also want to test out new ways of working.
+NHS England has said that, eventually, it wants to see seven days opening in the NHS.
+We want to be ready to do this.

 GP practices want to work with the local population and with adjoining practices to develop services that suit our local communities.
 The aim is that all patients in our area will have access to more convenient GP appointments from 2015.

-To begin with it will not be possible for every practice to be open 12 hours a day, 7 days a week as initially it will be difficult to identify enough new staff to cover the additional hours.
+To begin with, it will not be possible for every practice to be open 12 hours a day, seven days a week as initially, it will be difficult to identify enough new staff to cover the additional hours.
 It is also possible that there will not be enough demand from patients to warrant it.
 Demand and staffing will be monitored closely in the first phases of the project and changes can be made accordingly as it develops.

 The existing out of hours doctor service will not be affected by this development in the practice and will continue to operate as normal.